compintell/Mooncake.jl/docs/src/developer_documentation/misc_internals_notes.md

   └──      return %3
    => Type{<:Tuple}
 ```
-This was one particular example, but it is really very straightforward to find others, necessitating a hunt for a more robust way of implementing tangent_type.
+This is just one specific example, but it is really very straightforward to find others, necessitating a hunt for a more robust way of implementing tangent_type.

 ### Bad Generated Function Implementation